Hoya Plants Problems and Solutions

 -Mold and fungus which are the silent invaders discoloration or powdery spots on leaves are also common problems.
 It is also susceptible to a range of common ‘sap-sucking’ houseplant pests including aphids, mealybugs, scale and spider mites.

 -Hoya fungal leaf spot and other fungal or bacterial diseases commonly affect this type of plant which is caused by brown spots on the leaves.
-These are the general problems with the best solutions.
+However, these are the general problems with the best solutions.

 Root rot is a common disease caused by overwatering and poor drainage.